International Science and Engineering Fair

-The Regeneron International Science and Engineering Fair (ISEF) is an annual science fair in the United States.
+The Regeneron International Science and Engineering Fair (ISEF) is an annual science fair held in the United States.
 It is owned and administered by the Society for Science, a 501(c)(3) non-profit organization based in Washington, D.C.

-Each May, more than 1500 students from roughly 70 countries and territories compete in the fair for scholarships, tuition grants, internships, scientific field trips and the grand prizes, including one $75,000 and two $50,000 college scholarships.
-All prizes together amount to over $5,000,000.
-Two awards ceremonies are held including: Special Awards Organization Presentation (which now includes the Government Awards Presentations) and the Grand Awards Ceremony.
+Each year, an estimated 7 million students globally participate in affiliated local, regional, and national science fairs that serve as feeders to ISEF, with roughly 1,800 finalists (about 0.03%) advancing to the international competition.
+Held each May, the event brings together students from around 75 countries and territories compete in the fair for scholarships, tuition grants, internships, scientific field trips and the grand prizes, including one $75,000 and two $50,000 college scholarships.
+All prizes together amount to over $8,000,000.
+Two major awards ceremonies are the Special Awards Organization Presentation (which now includes the Government Awards Presentations) and the Grand Awards Ceremony.

+History

 The International Science and Engineering Fair was founded in 1950 by Science Service (now the Society for Science) and was sponsored by Intel from 1997 to 2019.

-Since 2020, Regeneron Pharmaceuticals is the title sponsor for ISEF, but the event that year was cancelled and replaced with an online version due to the COVID-19 pandemic.
+Regeneron Pharmaceuticals became the title sponsor for ISEF in 2020, but the event was cancelled that year and replaced with an online version due to the COVID-19 pandemic.
+The 2021 ISEF was a fully virtual event while 2022 was held online and in-person in Atlanta, GA, and 2023 was in person in Dallas, TX.
+The 2024 and 2025 ISEF were held in person in Los Angeles, CA and Columbus, OH respectively.